core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ### Names as instance-identifier

-An "instance-identifier" value is encoded as a string that is analogous to the lexical representation in XML encoding; see {{Section 9.13.2 of RFC7950}}.
+An "instance-identifier" value is encoded as a text string that is analogous to the lexical representation in XML encoding; see {{Section 9.13.2 of RFC7950}}.
 However, the encoding of namespaces in instance-identifier values follows the rules stated in {{name}}, namely: